rodrigodlima/devops-playground/runtime-vs-buildtime/README.md

 For NextJS framework, environment variables used on the client-side must be defined at build time (prefixed with NEXT_PUBLIC_), because the browser cannot access server environment variables.
 However, for server-side code (API routes, Server Components, getServerSideProps), runtime environment variables can be used normally via process.env.

 See the run-time-vs-buildtime directory.
 I created an example of buildtime.
 For it, it's necessary to create a .env.local file with the variables.
 If you need to change these variables, it is necessary to rebuild the application.

+For example, in buildtime, you need to put the variable values on file .env.local.
+If the file does not exists, you need to pass the values on build time command, like that:

+docker build --build-arg NEXT_PUBLIC_VERSION=1.2.3 -t next-example .